scipy-conference/scipy_proceedings/papers/geoffrey_poore/geoffrey_poore.rst

 Jupyter kernels :cite:`Kluyver2016` to execute code.
 The first code block that is executed with a given language can specify a kernel.
-In the example below, the “``.cb.nb``” tells Codebraid to run the code and provide a “notebook” display that shows both code and output.
+In the example below, the “``.cb.nb``” tells Codebraid to run the code and provide a “notebook” display that shows both code and output, while “``jupyter_kernel``” specifies a kernel.

 .. code:: text